-This is used to describe wines that are grown outside of Europe and the Mediterranean, so basically regions that are new to wine production.
-New world wines have usually pronounced fruit flavors.
+This is used to describe wines grown outside of Europe and the Mediterranean, so basically, regions that are new to wine production.
+New world wines have usually pronounced fruit flavours.

-This term is used to refer to the smell and flavours caused by barrel-aging techniques in wine.
-In white wine it adds butter or vanilla flavours, while in red wine it is usually baking spices.
+This term is used to refer to the smell and flavours caused by barrel-ageing techniques in wine.
+It adds butter or vanilla flavours in white wine, while in red wine, it is usually baking spices.

 This is used to describe wines that are grown in Europe and the Mediterranean.
 Old world wines are usually less fruity, more mineral flavors.

 These are the purple flakes at the bottom of the wine.
 These are the tannins and pigments that fall out of the wine when it was aged for several years.

 It refers to how well the wine is balanced in terms of fruit, alcohol, acidity, tannins, etc.